Support your immune system with these 15 Natural Remedies to Combat the Cold and Flu.

 15. Sleep Tight - Research shows that people who sleep seven hours or less a night were almost three times more likely to develop a cold as those who got eight or more hours.

-What are your favorite natural methods to combat cold and flu?
+What are your favorite natural cold and flu remedies?